ippocratis/grmobiles/README.md

 Read the comments on bot.js and src files to make the bot suit your needs.

 to deploy to heroku
+Procfile is needed .
+This is a file called exactly “Procfile” in your node directory with a single line

 >make a heroku acount